 Awarded to theatre or speech/theatre education majors each year with an equal distribution among classes (senior, junior and sophomores) when possible.
 Must have cumulative GPA of 3.00 and model for others attributes of character and service expected of an educated professional.
 Consideration will be given to those who intend to pursue advanced degrees in theatre or to teach theatre in public school systems or higher education.

-Awarded to students who have selected a major in Theatre or Speech/Theatre Education.
+Awarded to students who have selected a major in theatre or speech/theatre education.
 Prior to scheduling an appointment to interview, students must submit an application and resume detailing their prior theatre experience.
-Students interested in performance scholarships will be asked to present two contrasting monologues of no longer than two minutes combined.
+Students interested in performance scholarships will be asked to present two contrasting monologues no more than 2-4 minutes combined.
 Students interested in technical theatre will be asked to describe their area of interest and to present examples of their work.
-Please contact the department office at 660.562.1321 to schedule a specific date and time.
+Please contact the department office at 660.562.1326 to schedule a specific date and time.
 Multiple awards given.

 Awarded to a Theatre: Technical and Design major or a speech/theatre education major with a 2.50 GPA.